Not sure if Scoop Brothers is right for you?

 Potential Mitigations

-• A business advisor can help you understand the strategic direction of the parent company and how it might impact franchisees.
+• Your business advisor can help you research the background of the franchisor's parent company and its leadership.

 Citations: Not applicable